A Detailed Look At The Vango Banshee 200

-My Banshee 200 weighs 2.07kg including the pegs that come with it.
-The newer Banshee Pro 200 is 2.39kg.
-This is actually on the heavy side for a one person tent but you have to weigh up the pros and cons.
+My Banshee 200 weighs 2.07kg, including the pegs that come with it.
+The newer Banshee Pro 200 is 2.39kg; this is actually on the heavy side for a one-person tent.
+Weigh up the pros and cons.
 The additional support straps will play a small part and two poles.

 When I developed M.E.
 (Chronic Fatigue Syndrome) I had to reduce my pack weight dramatically if I were to continue camping high and my pack can now be as light as 5.5kg, my Trailstar tarp is less than 1kg all in but just that alone cost me nearly £400.

 Be realistic, unless you’re going to pay this sort of money your tent will be between 1.4kg (like the Coshee which you have no space at all in) and up to about 2.5kg (cheap crap made from heavy materials).
-The Banshee may be on the weighty side but it really does the job that it says on it’s tin.
+The Banshee may be on the weighty side, but it does the job that it says on its tin.

 Is the Vango Banshee 200 the best wild camping tent?

 No. The Banshee 200 is not the best wild camping tent by far.
-That tent has a price tag of nearly 4 times the Banshee.
-What I will say is that, in my humble opinion, the Vango Banshee 200 is the best wild camping tent you can buy under £150.
+That tent has a price tag of nearly four times the Banshee.
+What I will say is that the Vango Banshee 200 is the best wild camping tent you can buy under £150.

 Vango Banshee 200 Positive Points